sjwyates/VBA-challenge/README.md

 - Copying the data by value into a 2-dimensional array first, then looping over the array is MUCH faster than looping over *Range* objects in the spreadsheet
 - By indexing each *CStock* object in *theStocks* by key, I was able to use a simple lookup instead of a loop, which shaves off a bit of time as well

-### Step 3: Looping through the collection
+### Step 3: Analyzing and rendering the collection

 At this point, nothing has actually been rendered to the worksheet itself.
 That was a deliberate choice: Rendering is expensive (similar to how looping over the sheet is more expensive than looping over an array) so I wanted to make that the very last step.

 But first, for the bonus problem I instantiated some *CStock* objects for each category, then looped over *theStocks* using a For Each loop, each time checking to see whether that stock beats any of the current record-holders.

-Finally, I looped over *theStocks* again to populate values in the main table.
+Next, I looped over *theStocks* again to populate values in the main table.
 (I initially had both in the same loop, but decided to separate out that logic for neatness.)
-Then I populated the greatests table.

-### Step 4: Headers and formatting
+To make the data a little more organized, I sorted the main table by ticker, then year, so that you could see what happened to a particular stock on consecutive years.

+Then I populated the record-holders table.
+To make things a little less hard-coded, I added all the record-holders to a new collection so that I could loop over it, rather than repeat the same "this goes here, that goes there" code 9 times.

-Lastly, some housekeeping.
-I wrote a few loops to populate all the header and category titles, using a neat little workaround to easily create an array of strings with the *Split* method as a sort of pseudo-array literal.
+And lastly, I added the header and category titles, using a neat little workaround to easily create an array of strings with the *Split* method as a sort of pseudo-array literal.
 (VBA supposedly has array literals, but I struggled to get those to work.)

-Then the formatting:

-1. Quick global reset: Align everything center and do an AutoFit to make it more readable
-2. Add some table borders, as well as some shading and text wrapping for the headers
-3. Add conditional formatting to the entire yearly change column, then delete that formatting from the header cell
+### Step 4: Formatting

+Now the most important part: Make it look nice, starting with the basic stuff.
+I aligned everything center to make it more readable, then added table borders, as well as some shading in the headers.
+I also opted to AutoFit the table body contents to make sure every value looks like it was supposed to (no one likes to see a bunch of ####### and scientific notation randomly mixed in), and added WrapText for the headers (no one likes columns that are way wider than they need to be.)

+Next, the conditional formatting.
+Initially I just used a simple boolean (more than zero = green, less than zero = red) for the yearly change, but decided it was pretty glaring and not very meaningful, so I went with a 3-color scale for the percent change instead.
+It was a bit more difficult, but it made a huge improvement.

 ### Summary

 I probably went a little too crazy with this assignment, but I'm really happy with the outcome.
-Besides making it fast, I also sought to make the code fairly clean and organized, and implementing OOP was a big part of that.
+Besides making it fast and look nice, I also sought to make the code fairly clean and organized, and implementing OOP was a big part of that.
 VBA throws you a lot of curveballs, but that only makes it more satisfying when you get it to work.

 Feel free to reach our if you have any questions, comments, suggestions, etc.